christopher5106/christopher5106.github.io/_posts/2015-12-26-file-format-for-computer-vision-annotations.markdown

 - no class : OpenCV format is designed to train only one category of detector

-- separation of "positives" and "negatives", that are not a classification.
+- separation of "positives" and "negatives", that are not annotations, but more a format for a specific category training.

 The first solution is to create CSV files in the OpenCV Rect format, with a top left corner coordinates :